Spyro the Dragon (PlayStation)

 - The typical "Spyro" font is altered slightly to accommodate Japanese text, losing the accompanying metallic sheen and sliding animation, consequently appearing far plainer relative to English text and numbers.
 However, this change does not only apply for gem totals and Portal names, which appear as they do in English versions.

 - Spyro is overall far slower, his walking speed receiving a notable decrease, and his charge velocity being roughly on par with his walking speed in international releases.
-This change was also present in the sequel's Japanese version.
-Strangely, a Director's Cut of the Japanese release included a bonus feature if one completed the game at 120%, which would restore Spyro's speed to its international variation after holding down L1 & R1 on the file select screen.
+This change was also present in the sequel's NTSC-J version.
+Strangely, the Japanese Limited Edition includes a bonus named Director's Cut if one completed the game at 120%, which would restore Spyro's speed to its international variation after holding down L1 & R1 on the file select screen.
 A little notice informing the player about this feature also exists.

 - Multicolored signposts are scattered very liberally throughout the game, providing textual "hints" if flamed, something which is actually used as a placeholder for unfinished dragon cutscenes in early versions of the game (minus the signposts).
 However, their frequency, combined with how easily they can be inadvertently activated, renders them as more of an annoyance than anything else.

 - You can't jump while charging (the jump was really small in other releases so it's not much of a loss...).

 - There's the possibility to rewatch a dragon cutscene just after saving your progress without exiting the "fairy menu" (or you can re-save if you really want to...).